 - One drug prescribed twice in the same formulation (for example, tablets) on one prescription carries only one charge.
 For example, Sertraline 50mg tablets and sertraline 100mg tablets prescribed on one prescription would cost the patient £9.15.

-- Some drugs carry two NHS prescription charges, despite the fact that one item is prescribed on prescription.
-For example, a combination product used for the treatment of thrush, Canesten Thrush Combi (one product which contains the drug in two different formulations.
+- Some drugs carry two NHS prescription charges, even though one item is prescribed on prescription.
+For example, a combination product used for thrush treatment, Canesten Thrush Combi (one product that contains the drug in two different formulations.
 In this case, a pessary and external cream carry two charges (it would be cheaper to buy over the counter without a prescription).

 - Some common drugs which carry two NHS prescription charges include:

 - Canesten Combi Pessary & Cream

 - Canesten Oral & Cream Duo

 - Migraleve (combination pack)

 - Evorel Sequi patches